sikatanju/Python_Crash_Course/README.md

 # Python_Crash_Course

-This repo is for Python Crash Course Book by Eric Matthes
+This repo is for Python Crash Course Book by Eric Matthes.